 Heart failure is when the heart isn't able to pump enough blood for your body to get the oxygen it needs.
 The condition rarely happens alone.
 Often, it results from other conditions that force the heart to work harder than it should.
 Sometimes, heart failure leads to other conditions, such as kidney or liver damage or heart-valve problems.

-If your doctor thinks you may have heart failure, he may run blood and other tests to check what's going on with your heart and to see what other conditions you might have.
+If your doctor thinks you may have heart failure, they may run blood and other tests to check what's going on with your heart and to see what other conditions you might have.

 Coronary artery disease.
 This is at the root of many types of heart disease, including heart failure.
 When you have it, your arteries are clogged with cholesterol and other types of fats.
 That forces the heart to work harder to push blood through narrowed blood vessels.
 Coronary artery disease can also lead to high blood pressure.
 This also can cause heart failure.